 If you think that this list is not exhaustive enough, feel free to share your own predictions with us!

-10Clouds is a team of over 100 developers and designers based in Poland.
+10Clouds is Design Agency from Poland.
+We also have a team of almost 100 developers.
 Check out our profile on Dribbble to see some of our amazing design work.
 If you are interested in mobile development and design services, head over to our website.